Secure Customer Service

 Service Credential Storage

-Zendesk follows secure credential storage best practices by never storing passwords in human-readable format and only as the result of a secure, salted, one-way hash.
+Zendesk follows secure credential storage best practice by never storing passwords in human-readable format and only as the result of a secure, salted, one-way hash.

 Additional Product Security Features